 Reyes homers in six-run seventh, Indians beat Tigers 10-1

+Hours after the team announced Ramirez had undergone surgery, the Indians did what they’ve done for the past three seasons — beat up on the Detroit Tigers.

-DETROIT (AP) — Franmil Reyes hit a three-run homer to highlight a six-run seventh inning, and the Cleveland Indians beat the Detroit Tigers 10-1 on Tuesday night.
+Franmil Reyes hit a three-run homer to highlight a six-run seventh inning, and the Indians won their 12th straight game against the Tigers, routing them 10-1.

-The Indians have won 12 straight against the Tigers and are 13-1 against them this season.
-Carlos Santana had three hits and scored three times for Cleveland, while four pitchers combined for 15 strikeouts.
+The Indians are 13-1 against the Tigers this season and 33-7 in their last 40 meetings.

+“I don’t really understand it,” said Roberto Pérez, who homered for the Indians.
+“We come here and they always seem to play us tough, and then you look at 12 straight and 13-1.”

-Detroit is now 17-44 at Comerica Park and needs to win five of the final 20 home games to avoid becoming the first team since at least 1908 to lose 60 at home.
+It helps that the Tigers are one of the worst home teams in major-league history.
+They are 17-44 at Comerica Park and need to win five of the final 20 home games to avoid becoming the first team since at least 1908 to lose 60 at home.

+“We missed a few plays and it ended up costing us runs,” Tigers manager Ron Gardenhire said.
+“That’s what happens when you play a team that hits like they do.”

+Jason Kipnis homered, Carlos Santana had three hits and scored three times for Cleveland and four pitchers combined for 15 strikeouts.

 The Tigers also lost Miguel Cabrera, who left the game after two at-bats with tightness in his left biceps — the same one he tore to end his 2018 season in June.

+“We were a little worried and he didn’t want to do anything silly, so he took himself out,” Gardenhire said.
+“After the game, he said it feels pretty good.”

-Adam Plutko (6-3) improved to 2-0 in his last three starts, giving up one run on three hits in 5 1/3 innings.
+Adam Plutko (6-3) improved to 2-0 in his last three starts, giving up one run and three hits in 5 1/3 innings.
 He struck out a career-high nine.

 Spencer Turnbull (3-13) allowed four runs and seven hits, needing 98 pitches to get through five innings.
 He is tied for third in the majors in losses, one behind Brad Keller and Aaron Sanchez.

+“I don’t feel like I missed by much, but they did real damage on a couple swings,” he said.

 The Indians took a 3-0 lead with a two-out rally in the first.
-Santana singled off second baseman Ronny Rodríguez’s glove and scored on Yasiel Puig’s double off the center-field fence.
-Jason Kipnis followed with his 14th homer.
+Santana singled off Rodríguez’s glove at second base and scored on Yasiel Puig’s double.
+Kipnis followed with his 14th homer.

-Rodríguez made it 3-1 with an RBI single in the second.
-The Tigers loaded the bases later in the inning, but Oscar Mercado made a diving catch of Victor Reyes‘ sinking liner to get Plutko out of trouble.

 Mike Freeman’s sacrifice fly gave the Indians a 4-1 lead in the third.